 We believe in working with our clients to make accountancy services easy.
 Get year-end accounts, CT600 corporation tax, payroll, bookkeeping and management accounts made easy.

-In addition to this, each individual also benefits from a personal allowance of £12,500.
-This means that an individual can earn up to £12,500 tax-free within the current tax year.
+In addition to this, each individual also benefits from a personal allowance.
+For the 2024/25 tax year, this allowance remains a crucial aspect of your tax planning.
+This means that an individual can earn up to a certain amount tax-free within the current tax year.
 However, once you start earning above the dividend allowance, the tax you will pay depends on the dividend tax rates, which we have listed below:

 Do you pay tax on dividends?